Project Peach

 See a GP if:

-you think you have slapped cheek syndrome and:
+You think you have slapped cheek syndrome and:

 • you're pregnant – there's a very small risk of miscarriage or other complications